5 Reasons Why Soup for Breakfast is the New Green Smoothie

 Having soup for breakfast may seem like a great idea for the winter, but you can also have soup for breakfast in the summer too!
 If you don’t feel like hot soup in the summer months, you can try refreshing chilled soup recipes like creamy cucumber dill, pineapple cucumber gazpacho, and cucumber watermelon mint.
 (Pinterest has it all!)

-As you can see, adding a few delicious soup recipes to your diet is one of the easiest ways to improve your health year-round.
-If you’re looking for some soup recipe inspiration, here are a few of our favorites that pack a massive punch in flavor and nutrition:
+As you can see, adding a few delicious soup recipes to your diet is one easy way to increase your nutrient intake.
+If you’re looking for some soup recipe inspiration, here are a few of our favorites:

 And hey— if you want to keep things simple, you can also heat up a mug of bone broth first thing in the morning, too!